Performing Arts students take to the stage

-It’s been a busy period for the performing arts students with several performances under their belt in a short period of time.
+It’s been a busy period for the performing arts students with several performances under their belt in a short space of time.

 The showcase demonstrated a range of performance pieces that the students have worked on and included in their practical portfolio.

-Attentions have now turned towards the end of year production, with work currently underway.
+Attentions will then turn to the end of year productions, with work currently underway.

 Previous productions include Chicago, Macbeth and Cabaret as well as site specific performances which have taken place at the Silver Mountain Experience and the streets of Borth in the past.